cameronterry/dark-matter/readme.txt

 * Tidied up the readme.txt file to;
   * Standardise on the usage of WordPress Network / Network rather than WordPress Multisite / Multiste.
   * Line breaks now inline with Atom text editor.
+* [Bug] Fixed a bug with sub-folder WordPress Networks where redirecting from the Admin Domain to the Primary Domain would in some scenarios omit the forward slash between Domain and Request URI.

 = 0.11.0 (Beta) =